phodal/ledge-jekyll-demo/README.md

-# Ledge Jekyll 主题 2
+# Ledge Jekyll 主题 Demo

 > Ledge Framework is a documentation as code framework, it build custom markdown render to render chart, kankban, graphics and others.